• Seeds

 Flavor: Following in the aroma’s footsteps, this is classic dank weed.
 The flavor is relatively intense, and the mouth is coated in that sweet skunky, gassy, burning rubber, acrid flavor that most smokers know well and associate with OGs or Headband.
 The burning rubber and a sense of asphalt or some kind of artificial, petroleum-based product is notable.

 Effects: Similar to Headband, but somewhat reminiscent of GMO—odd, because this same grower had GMO and Donny Burger in his garden.
 The effects are indica-dominated, not quite as heady as headband, but more chill, relaxing, and “down.”
 This weed is for low-energy activities indoors, at least in my estimation.
 I imagine this could be quite effective for physical pain management, but is lacking some of the euphoria that I personally love to experience from ganja.
 Primarily, Headband x SCDK is sedating, numbing, sort of dumbing, anxiolytic, and relaxing.
-Great for a night in, but keeping on theme, missing some character.

 1 Comment